📄 Print pdf

 Force Due to Electric Field

-If a charge is placed in an electric field, it experiences an electric force: \[\vec F_e=q \vec E\] A positive charge moves in the direction of the field, while a negative charge moves opposite to the field.
+A positive charge moves in the direction of the field, while a negative charge moves opposite to the field.

 The following experiment demonstrates the electric force on a test charge placed in an electric field and its motion.
 Click the play button to observe the direction of motion, which is the same as the force direction.
 You can change the field-generating charge's type and magnitude.